THE BLYTH ACADEMY LONDON EXPERIENCE

 At Blyth Academy London, our classroom experience is unparalleled and unique.

 Blyth Academy London’s primary focus is on enhancing academic achievement to prepare all students for university and beyond.
-As testament to Blyth Academy’s unique teaching methods and strategies, 98% of our students go on to post-secondary education, with 95% receiving their first-choice of school.
-40% of students received either partial or full scholarship to post-secondary education.
+As a testament to Blyth Academy’s unique teaching methods and strategies, 98% of our students go on to post-secondary education, with 90% receiving their first-choice of school.
+40% of students received either a partial or full scholarship to post-secondary education.

 Thanks to our small class sizes, we are able to teach the student, not just the curriculum.
 Teacher feedback on the students’ progress can go into more depth and is immediately applicable for that week.